 For 13 years, MEPO has operated solely on donations from individuals.
 As such, we ave always run an extremely efficient volunteer organization, with no donation funds used for administrative expenses.

 Our project budgets are straightforward, practical and transparent.
-Our goal is to raise enough money in a consistent manner that the projects, particularly the House of Flowers, are stable and secure and are not existing on a tenuous, month to month basis.
+Our goal is to raise enough money in a consistent manner such that the projects, particularly the House of Flowers, are stable and secure and are not on a tenuous, month to month basis.

 For this reason, we deeply appreciate people’s commitment to regular donations.

 Supporting the lives of children is not a one-time event.
 We must provide steady and consistent support in the way parents provide for the consistent care of their children.